+3. Bring Pants and a Jacket to Throw Away.
 Even though it's Florida, it can be COLD.
 If you're like me, I am freezing one minute, but the minute I start to run, I heat up instantly.
 The remedy...go to your local thrift store, buy a warm pair of pants and jacket (for just a little bit), then right before the race, peel off the pants (I forgot to mention, you will be wearing shorts or whatever makes you comfortable) and throw them on the side of the corral.
 Once the race is underway, and you are warmed up, peel off that Goodwill jacket, and toss it on the sidelines.
 You were able to make good use of these used items for a short time, it didn't cost a lot of money, and all discarded clothing is collected and donated again.
 You get to stay warm, for only a couple of bucks!!
 Priceless.

+4. Train in the Same Shoes You Are Planning to Run the Half Marathon.
 When the new co-branded Disney New Balance Mickey (and Minnie) Mouse 803v3 shoes were introduced at the 2013 Walt Disney World Marathon, I could not believe it when I saw people running both the half and full marathon in these shoes!
 Of course, they are the CUTEST SHOES EVERRRR, but...I know you just bought them, and your feet aren't used to them.
 New Shoes + 13.1 miles = VERY SORE FEET.

 Bottom line, get new shoes...good ones...but not right before the race.
 Plan accordingly.

+5. Eat a Good, but Light Breakfast.
 If you are traveling to Florida to run Disney's Princess Half Marathon, plan ahead for food.
 Oatmeal is perhaps one of the best pre-race foods.
 Instant oatmeal, a banana, and coffee is my favorite pre-race meal.
 I pack a percolator with me, and use it to heat water that I use for the oatmeal and instant Via Starbucks Coffee.
 I bring the oatmeal and instant coffee with me, and can usually find a banana at any hotel.
 I get to eat in the comfort of my own room before the race...you know...at 2:00 a.m.
 YIKES!

+6. Bottom Line, Have Fun.
 Finally, HAVE FUN!!!
 Clap at the crowd, cheer on other runners, fist pump to the music, wave to the people who came to support you and the other runners, and SMILE FOR THE CAMERAS...they are everywhere!

 Fun Facts for the 2013 Disney's Princess Half Marathon

-Number of Runners: 23,866 (only 1,341 are male)
+- Number of Runners: over 35,000 (only around 5% are male)

-Youngest Runner: 14
+- Youngest Runner: 14

 - Oldest Runner: 96

-- First Year Princess Race was run: 2009 (this makes 2013 the 5th Anniversary!)
+- First Year Princess Race was run: 2009

-- Number of Countries Participating: 34
+- Number of Countries Participating: 35+

-- Number of Bananas Served: 36,420
+- Number of Bananas Served: 35,000+